 It’s essential that this series represent the diversity of the Midwest, including the authors, contributors, and the types of landscapes and visuals that we publish.
-With that in mind, we especially seek pitches from indigenous, people of color, disabled, and LGBTQ+ contributors.
+With that in mind, we especially seek pitches from Indigenous, people of color, people with disabilities, and LGBTQ+ contributors.

 Here are a few possibilities from The New Territory team.
 Select one of these or pitch your own!
 Send inquiries and pitches to Outpost Editor Andy Oler at firstname.lastname@example.org.

 A (limited) list of potential sites:

 *We will regularly add to this list and remove names/sites that have been “claimed” by a contributor.
 List last updated 12/21/2020.